 The Tiji Festival Upper Mustang Trek is a popular trekking route that combines the cultural experience of the Tiji Festival with the natural beauty of the Mustang region.
 The trek usually takes around 16-18 days, starting from Jomsom and following the Kali Gandaki River upstream to the town of Lo Manthang.
 The trek passes through barren landscapes, ancient caves, and traditional villages, providing a unique glimpse into the traditional way of life of the people in the region.

-Above itinerary is basically a guideline.
+The above itinerary is basically a guideline.
 If you're not satisfied or have an alternative plan please feel free to discuss it with us.

 Accommodation:3 Stars Hotel in Kathmandu